twitter-archive/gizzard/README.markdown

 ## Building

-Ant is the current build method:

-    $ ant

-This should download any missing jars using ivy (which is ant's implementation of the maven dependency fetcher) and build a jar in `dist/`.
+We use [sbt](http://code.google.com/p/simple-build-tool/) to build:

+    $ sbt clean update package-dist

+but there are some pre-requisites.
+You need:

+- java 1.6
+- sbt 0.7.4
+- thrift 0.2.0

 Apache Thrift 0.2.0 is pre-requisite for building java stubs of the thrift IDL.
 It can't be installed via jar, so you'll need to install it separately before you build.

-If you install the thrift binary into an unusual place, you can tell ant where it is with `-Dthrift.bin=<where>`.
+In addition, the tests require a local mysql instance to be running, and for `DB_USERNAME` and `DB_PASSWORD` env vars to contain login info for it.

+The sbt build should download any missing jars using ivy (which is ant's implementation of the maven dependency fetcher) and build a jar in `dist/`.

 ## Installation